evoactivity/ember-svg-jar/README.md

 - Run the development server and open this link with Chrome:
 `http://localhost:4200/ember-svg-jar/index.html`
 - Select any SVG there and click `Enter` to copy it to the clipboard.
-- Paste it into a template and see it rendered in your browser
+- Paste it into a template and see it rendered in your browser.

 ## Usage

-Just drug and drop SVG images to your source directories and copy/paste them from the assets viewer to your templates.
+Just drag and drop SVG images to your source directory and copy+paste them from the assets viewer to your templates.

+The viewer is available at: `http://localhost:4200/ember-svg-jar/index.html`

-The `svg-jar` helper accepts `class` attribute:
+The `svg-jar` helper supports the `class` attribute:

 ```handlebars
 {{svg-jar "asset-name" class="icon icon-big"}}
 ```

+## Compatibility

+The addon is compatible with Ember 1.10.1 and beyond.

 ## Configuration